Sarah Niles Joins AFC Richmond For Season Two of 'Ted Lasso'

 Sarah Niles to be Ted Lasso Series Regular

 The actor has previously been in the Apple TV+ movie Trying, and the HBO limited series I May Destroy You.
 She also has a well-regarded stage career in the UK.
 Work on season two of the comedy series is already underway, and the show will return for season three as well.
-Its co-creator and star Jason Sudeikis recently claimed the first Golden Globe for Apple TV+ for his performance in the show.
+Ted Lasso co-creator and star Jason Sudeikis recently claimed the first Golden Globe for Apple TV+ for his performance as the small-town football coach turned Premier League manager.